-“Today is the first day of my internship… and everything they've thrown at me so far Future Media: Pro has made me fully equipped to deal with …” Rishma Hansil, MA Future Media: Pro graduate 2015.
+“Today is the first day of the internship that I secured after graduating from the course… and everything they've thrown at me so far, Future Media: Pro has made me fully equipped to deal with …” Rishma Hansil, MA Future Media: Pro graduate 2015.

 Our courses ensure you gain real-world experience and knowledge so that you are ‘agency ready’ when you graduate.
 In your year on the programme, you’ll be planning digital marketing and advertising campaigns with leading digital agencies, developing brand and product promotions with prestigious clients, making mobile, social and virtual content with award-winning industry professionals and building new user journeys with emerging technologies and state-of-the –art resources.

-You’ll be working from nine-to-five, four days per week for nine months in the Future Media: Pro Studio at Birmingham City University’s new £260 million City Centre campus.
-For the remaining three months you’ll be working with your choice of industry partner to professionalise your own expertise in the agency skill-sets you want develop: MA students tend to choose broad, strategic and creative roles while MSc students often prefer tactical, planning and analytics jobs.
+For the first nine months, you’ll have classes three days per week (usually Mondays, Wednesdays and Thursdays) in the New Technology Institute at Birmingham City University’s new £31 million Curzon B building.
+For the remaining three months you’ll be collaborating with industry partners to professionalise your own expertise in the agency skill-sets you want develop: MA students tend to choose broad, strategic and creative roles while MSc students often prefer tactical, planning and analytics roles.
 Either way, we’ll give you the tools you need to realise your ambitions.

 You’ll get to work with top agency professionals and impressive client accounts on state-of-the-art campaigns as you tackle challenging briefs with our industry partners who include some of the worlds most important agencies: Unruly, Mediacom, Think Jam, Found, Red Bee Media, AMV XLAB and SapientNitro.
 And, you’ll be working in multidisciplinary teams to broaden your skill-sets as well as fine-tuning your own expertise with your MA and MSc peers.

 “Thanks to Future Media, my final project and your mentorship...
-I've completed my internship, got my visa and now I'm a full time Account Manager working at Ping Pong Digital..."
+I secured an internship, got my visa and now I'm a full time Account Manager working at Ping Pong Digital..."
 Amy Zhu, Account Manager, Ping Pong Digital, MA Future Media 2014-15

 Visit our School site for more student work and extra information.